myxozoa/Sprint-Challenge--Security-CA/security/README.md

 Do something to improve your personal security setup - if you’re not using a password manager, set one up.
 If you’re doing that, then set up two factor for some of your accounts.
 If you’re doing that, then set up proper SSH keypairs for services that support it (e.g. GitHub).
-And you can keep going - set up a PGP keypair, consider simple dedicated hardware for second factor, set up a trusted computer/VM running only open source software, set up a "sandboxed" environment for web browsing that doesn't save state, etc.
+And you can keep going - set up a GPG keypair, consider simple dedicated hardware for second factor, set up a trusted computer/VM running only open source software, set up a "sandboxed" environment for web browsing that doesn't save state, etc.